 There’s no doubt investors have been frustrated in recent years with the persistent lagging returns of international equities.
 A strong U.S. dollar, the war in Ukraine, weak economies in Europe and Japan, and various troubles in emerging markets have created a cloudy near-term outlook at best.

-That said, avoiding international markets would mean ignoring some of the most successful companies in the world, simply because they lie beyond the U.S. border.
+That said, avoiding international markets would mean ignoring some of the most successful companies in the world, simply because they lie beyond North America.

-Even if you think economies outside the U.S. are headed for more trouble, there are still important reasons to consider investing in international and emerging markets companies.
+Even if you think economies outside Canada and the U.S. are headed for more trouble, there are still important reasons to consider investing in international and emerging markets companies.
 Here are the top five:

 There’s a big difference between top-down macroeconomic conditions and fundamental, bottom-up prospects for individual companies.
 More than ever, company-specific events are driving returns, placing added importance on deep investment research and individual stock picking.